oasis-tcs/csaf/csaf_2.1/prose/edit/src/tests-02-rcmmndd-52-unknown-hash-algorithm.md

   }
 ```

-> The hash algorithm `unknown-algorithm` is not mentioned in section [sec](#full-product-name-type-product-identification-helper-hashes).
+> The hash algorithm `unknown-algorithm` is not listed in section [sec](#full-product-name-type-product-identification-helper-hashes).
 > Note: An implementation would also have to state whether it supports this algorithm.